Beluki/dir/README.md

 ## Installation

-On Linux and Mac systems, install Love2D 0.9.2+, clone this repository and run:
+For Linux and Mac systems:

-    $ love Source
+  * Install Love2D 0.9.2 using your package manager.

+  * Download the latest `dir.love` release from the [Releases][] tab.

+  * Run `love dir.love`.

+On Windows:

-On Windows, get the latest zip from the [Releases][] tab.
-It includes both x86 and x86-64 executables.
+  * Download the latest binaries from the [Releases][] tab.
+There are both x86 and x86-64 binaries available.

+  * Extract and run `dir.exe`.

 System requirements are very low.
 It should run without problems on any computer with OpenGL support.
 Even the integrated graphics card on my laptop (Intel 965